Outlight Journal

 • Zola for a quieter upscale line of light

-• Arbor for shorter, more compact repetition
+• Ember for shorter, more compact repetition

 Living rooms